DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/docs/app/weak-hashing.md

 The hash functions are widely used in many security backgrounds such as digital signatures, public-key encryption, message authentication, and many other contexts.

-Moreover, since any hash function takes the input of arbitrary length but outputs to fixed-length value there exist infinite many collisions.
-That is different inputs that nevertheless result in the same output.
-Therefore, algorithms once thought of as secure and unbreakable have become either weak or breakable because many of its dependent on computational power.
-MD5 and SHA-1, for example, was seen as a secure and strong hashing algorithm that went from being an unbreakable hashing algorithm to a weak hashing algorithm to a broken hashing algorithm.
-These weak cryptographic hashes are susceptible to various attacks thus, been marked as obsolete according to coding standards because it represents a high risk of the integrity of security-critical data to be compromised.
+Moreover, since any hash function takes the input of arbitrary length but outputs a fixed-length value there can be collisions in theory.
+A collision is when different inputs that result in the same output.
+Therefore, algorithms once thought of as secure and unbreakable have become either weak or broken.
+MD5 and SHA-1, for example, were seen as a secure and strong hashing algorithms that went from being an unbreakable hashing algorithm to a weak hashing algorithm to a broken hashing algorithm.
+These weak cryptographic hashes are susceptible to various attacks thus, been marked as obsolete according to best coding standards because represent a high security risk.

 So, how do I know if a hashing algorithm is good?